 The information in this report is provided "as is" without any representation or warranty of any kind.
 A Fitch rating is an opinion as to the creditworthiness of a security.
 This opinion is based on established criteria and methodologies that Fitch is continuously evaluating and updating.
 Therefore, ratings are the collective work product of Fitch and no individual, or group of individuals, is solely responsible for a rating.
-The rating does not address the risk of loss due to risks other than credit risk, unless such risk is specifically mentioned.
-Fitch is not engaged in the offer or sale of any security.
-All Fitch reports have shared authorship.
-Individuals identified in a Fitch report were involved in, but are not solely responsible for, the opinions stated therein.
+The rating is an opinion as based on established criteria and methodologies that Fitch is continuously evaluating and updating.
+Therefore, ratings are the collective work product of Fitch and no individual identified in a Fitch report were involved in, but are not solely responsible for, the opinions stated therein.
 The individuals are named for contact purposes only.
 A report providing a Fitch rating is neither a prospectus nor a substitute for the information assembled, verified and presented to investors by the issuer and its agents in connection with the sale of the securities.
 Ratings may be changed or withdrawn at anytime for any reason in the sole discretion of Fitch.
 Fitch does not provide investment advice of any sort.
 Ratings are not a recommendation to buy, sell, or hold any security.
 Ratings do not comment on the adequacy of market price, the suitability of any security for a particular investor, or the tax-exempt nature or taxability of payments made in respect to any security.
 Fitch receives fees from issuers, insurers, guarantors, other obligors, and underwriters for rating securities.
-Such fees generally vary from US\$1,000 to US\$750,000 (or the applicable currency equivalent) per issue.
-In certain cases, Fitch will rate all or a number of issues issued by a particular issuer, or insured or guaranteed by a particular insurer or guarantor, for a single annual fee.
-Such fees are expected to vary from US\$10,000 to US\$750,000 (or the applicable currency equivalent).
-The assignment, publication, or dissemination of a rating by Fitch shall not cons
+Such fees are expected to vary from US\$1,000 to US\$750,000 (or the applicable currency equivalent) per issue.
+In certain cases, Fitch will rate all or a number of issues issued by a particular issuerity or a particular insurer or guarantor, for a single annual fee.
+Such fees are expected to vary from US\$1,000 to US\$7,50,000 (or the applicable currency equivalent) per issue.
+In certain cases, Fitch will rate all or a number of issues issued by a particular issuer, or insurer or guaranteed by a